pbrought/Notes-Notes-Notes-/README.md

 - Don't forget semicolons, even though they are often optional they make code more readable an less prone to mistakes.
 - Close all HTML singleton tags with a /.
 - Close all HTML tags.
+- Order CSS properties alphabetically.
+The one exception is when properties are related (ie top and bottom should appear together at the bottom).
-- I'm sure there are other things that should be here, so keep an eye on this page :)
+- I'm sure there are other things that should be here, so keep an eye on this page :D

 Development Style:
 ------------------